Neil Coyle: Brexit and Piers Morgan

-Three weeks after the first incident, Coyle again used inappropriate language on his Twitter account.
 During the 2019 Labour Party Conference, Jeremy Corbyn made a Brexit statement that the Labour Party would not be immediately backing either leave or remain.
 Many Labour MPs voiced their concerns, but Coyle went a step further by describing Corbyn's stance as "bullshit".

-Coyle again received media coverage after a day of strongly-worded statements in the House of Commons.
+Coyle again received media coverage after a day of strongly worded statements in the House of Commons.
 Labour MPs and their leader, Corbyn, were critical of Boris Johnson's use of language, including when Johnson suggested that the best way to honour Jo Cox was to deliver Brexit.
 Journalist and presenter Piers Morgan then tweeted about the use of Jo Cox's name, saying "Parliament has reached a new low on all sides.
 Disgraceful".
 Coyle replied on Twitter in several posts, telling Morgan to "go fuck yourself", while also calling him a "sick little man" and a "scrote".

 Jacob Rees-Mogg

 On 25 August 2020, in a now deleted tweet, Coyle wrote, "I have spent years warning local people that these fat old racists won't stop blaming the EU when their shit hits the fan.
 Here they come blaming others.
 Absolute shitbag racist wankers".
 This was in response to a tweet by fellow parliamentarian Jacob Rees-Mogg, who had criticised the BBC's decision to omit the traditional singing of "Rule, Britannia" which ordinarily took place during the final evening of the Proms.
-Coyle followed this tweet up with a further tweet, referring to the song, "If you didn't hate it before, feel free to hate the song now.
+Coyle followed this tweet up with a further tweet, referring to the song: "If you didn't hate it before, feel free to hate the song now.
 I've never known anyone but shitlickers like it tbh".
 Coyle later apologised for his tweets.

-Later in 2020, Rees-Mogg accused UNICEF of a political stunt after it announced for the first time in its 70-year history it would be providing food parcels to children in deprived areas of London prior to Christmas.
-Rees-Mogg said that UNICEF were "playing politics when it is meant to be looking after people in the poorest, the most deprived countries in the world, where people are starving, where there are famines and where there are civil wars".
+Later in 2020, Rees-Mogg accused UNICEF of a political stunt after it announced that for the first time in its 70-year history it would be providing food parcels to children in deprived areas of London prior to Christmas.
+Rees-Mogg said that UNICEF was "playing politics when it is meant to be looking after people in the poorest, the most deprived countries in the world, where people are starving, where there are famines and where there are civil wars".
 Rees-Mogg was branded a "Scrooge" by Coyle, who invited Rees-Mogg to visit Coyle's constituency, one of the affected areas.